Scope and Content Monthly ACA Newsletter

 National Japanese Canadian Digitization Strategy: The Nikkei National Museum & Cultural Centre (NNMCC) and the Japanese Canadian Cultural Centre (JCCC) are pleased to present the National Japanese Canadian Digitization Strategy.
 This strategy is an official policy adopted by the NNMCC and JCCC to help identify and prioritize records from our collections for digitization.
 We share this strategy widely across Canada to encourage archives, museums, galleries, and heritage organizations to help us meet our goal to increase the preservation and access of records created by and about Japanese Canadians.
 This strategy was funded by the Government of Canada Digital Access to Heritage – Museum Assistance Program and is available for download in both English and French.

-2012 Quebec Student Strike Archives Podcast and Exhibit: To commemorate the tenth anniversary of the student strikes in Quebec, Le projet collectif 2012 has launched a podcast and exhibit called 2012: Mémoires à faire.
+2012 Quebec Student Strike Archives Podcast and Exhibit: To commemorate the tenth anniversary of the student strikes in Quebec, Le projet collectif 2012 has launched a podcast and exhibit called “ 2012: Mémoires à faire.”

 Database of Archives’ Values: The National Archival Appraisal Board (NAAB) is very pleased to announce the launch of the Database of Archives’ Values (DAV) to archival institutions.
 Subscriptions for Canadian archival institutions are available for the yearly fee of $300 CAD + GST and $400 CAD for international archival institutions.
 DAV is an online research tool created by the National Archival Appraisal Board (NAAB) in partnership with the Canadian Council of Archives (CCA).
 Development was funded in part by the Council of Provincial and Territorial Archivists (CPTA).
 The purpose of DAV is to provide access to sales (market) information and purchases of archival materials by archives across Canada.
 Reputable dealer listings (values) may also be included, as well as relevant international market information.
+Currently, DAV contains over 1250 records of archival values.
+We would like to sincerely thank our participating archives, who contributed 422 of those sales precedents from their own archival purchase records.
+At this time, 75% of the entries on DAV document archival values at the item level, while the remaining 25% of DAV records describe purchases of archival files, collections, and fonds.

 To subscribe to DAV, please fill out the subscription form, and within two business days, you will receive your unique login and password.
 Please contact NAAB@archivescanada.ca if you have questions or issues.